sahilg13/sahilg13/README.md

 ### Hi there 👋

 I am a computer science and finance double major at the University of Maryland graduating in December 2023.
 I am a hardworking student who is interested in the intersection of finance and technology.
 I am detail-oriented, analytical, and willing to learn.
-Check out some of the projects on my GitHub page at https://github.com/sahilg13/
+Check out some of the pinned projects on my GitHub page!